sgct/sgct/docs/configuration-files.md

 # Element types
 The rest of the documentation contains information about the different types of XML nodes that can be added to the configuration files.
-Some node types and attributes are maked as *optional* which means that they do not have to be present and their default behavior depends on the particular option and is usually mentioned in the description.
+For the nomenclature, *Attributes* are parameters of an XML node where as *Children* are child XML node of the node that is currently discussed.
+Some *Attributes* are maked as *optional* which means that they do not have to be present and their default behavior depends on the particular option, which is mentioned in the description.
+For *Children*, it is mentioned how many children are allowed or have to be preset for a specific node.

 ## Capture